San-Mateo-County-Health-Epidemiology/R-User-Group/quarto-markdowns/miscellaneous-things.md

 Beth Jump
 2025-03-26

-Here we’ll look at some miscellaneous things that hopefully are helpful.
+Here we’ll look at some miscellaneous R things including: using pipes, looking for files and Git commands from the terminal

 ## 1. `%>%` vs `|>`